0xDones/terraform-monorepo-example/README.md

 This repo is an example to help you to scale your Terraform monorepo in an organized way.

+## Tools

+- [tfgen](https://github.com/refl3ction/tfgen) - We use tfgen to generate Terraform boilerplate code for our modules, like backend, provider configuration and variables
+- [tfenv](https://github.com/tfutils/tfenv) - Terraform version manager, to switch to different version between modules automatically

 ## Overview

 This is our basic structure.
 Let's dive into it.